WarrickSmith/music-manager/Docs/mm-plan.md

 1. **Server-Side Authentication Handling**

    - Implement authentication entirely server-side using the Appwrite Node.js SDK with the API key.
-   - Implement Role-based routing for Competitors and Admins in the Next.js application each with their own landing page (Dashboard0 once logged in.
+   - Implement Role-based routing for Competitors and Admins in the Next.js application each with their own landing page (Dashboard) once logged in.
+Role based routing should use the users 'Label' for Role.
    - the Docs directory has a Next.js Server side authentication code example appwrite-ss-auth.md.

-3. **User Creation and Landing Page:**
+2. **User Creation and Landing Page:**

-   - Develop a main application page with options to create (register) a new user and log in, using server-side API calls.
+   - Update the main application page connecting the options to create (register) a new user and log in, using server-side API calls.
    - Use separate forms for Login and Registration.
    - User registration form collects first name, last name, email, and password with proper validation.
+The first name and last name are to be stored as Appwrite User Preferences.
-   - The Main landing page will have the title 'Music Manager' with a modern music-related icon beside it.
+   - Upon registering, the users role should be created as an Appwrite 'Label'.
+The very first user ever created in the database will have the 'admin' role, every subsequent user created will have the 'competitor' role by default.
+These will be able to be managed through the Admin dashboard in a later plan phase.
    - The landing page should not trigger an authentication check until a user logs in.

-4. **Login and Role-Based Routing:**
+3. **Login and Role-Based Routing:**

    - Authentication is handled server-side with the Appwrite Node.js SDK.
 Post-login redirection leverages role-based routing:
      - Competitor → Competitor Dashboard
      - Admin → Admin Dashboard

-5. **Global Navigation:**
+4. **Global Navigation:**

-   - Include a circular, state-dependent global Login/Logout button accessible on all pages that indicates the current login state.
+   - Update the Global Nave login/logout icon button to either logout if logged in (redirecting on logout to the main application landing page) and if logged out, redirect to the login form (may be managed by state).
+The login/logout icon should change colour when logged in with Purple for Admin and Green for a competitor and blue when logged out.

-6. **Error Handling:**
+5. **Error Handling:**
    - Provide clear, user-friendly error messages and loading states using the `sonner` package for toast notifications:
      ```typescript
-     import { toast } from 'sonner';
+     import { toast } from 'sonner'
-     toast.error('Failed to create user');
+     toast.error('Failed to create user')
-     toast.success('User created successfully');
+     toast.success('User created successfully')
      ```

 ---